 Following New Zealand’s significant earthquake events of the past decade, building owners and leaseholders have been pushed into obtaining an IEP to give their building a %NBS, despite not really knowing what either of these acronyms mean.

-“An IEP is an Initial Evaluation Procedure, or the first step in the seismic evaluation of a building,” Andrew explains.
+“An IEP is an Initial Evaluation Procedure, or the first step in the seismic evaluation of a building,” an Engineer explains.
 “It assigns a %NBS rating, which indicates the building’s ability to withstand an earthquake.
 Buildings with a %NBS of below 34% may be deemed ‘Earthquake Prone’ – implying they will suffer a high level of damage in an earthquake.”

 Decisions on (building) occupation should be